Skip navigation

 • Less than 50% of women entering pregnancy have good heart health.

-• Menopause does not cause cardiovascular disease, but the midlife point is when a women's risk for coronary artery disease and the risk factors that lead to coronary artery disease increase.
+• Menopause does not cause cardiovascular disease, but during middle age, a woman's risk for coronary artery disease and the risk factors that lead to coronary artery disease increase.

 Women with a family history of heart disease are at higher risk for developing heart conditions.
 That does not, however, exclude other women who are at risk because of certain health conditions and lifestyle habits.
-That includes:
+These may include:

 • Diabetes